 Wisconsin Speech and Debate continued to speak and debate during the pandemic!
 When classes moved online, we did too.

 We returned to in-person, on-campus sessions in the 2021–2022 academic year.
 In the spring we competed at the National Forensic Association National Championship in Normal, Illinois, at the European Union’s Schuman Challenge in Washington, D.C., and at our debate conference’s national championship in Anchorage, Alaska.

 During the 2022–2023 academic year, we expect to continue to meet in-person, on-campus and to compete in a mix of virtual and in-person events.

 What experience do I need?
 May I participate if English is not my first language?

-We welcome all levels of experience, from none to high-school national champions.
-No experience is necessary or expected—you came to UW–Madison to learn!
+We welcome all levels of experience, from none to high-school champions.
+No experience is necessary or expected.
+We welcome any Badger who will make the effort to improve.
 Experienced speakers will also have much to learn as they adapt to intercollegiate Speech and Debate.

 How much time does it take?

 It depends on your goals.
 Our most casual members participate in either our 120 minute Friday debate sessions or weekly forensics sessions when it suits them.